claytongulick/bit-sync/README.md

 **function applyPatch(patchDocument, data)**

-This applies the changes in the patchDocument to the destination data, bringing it into synchronization with the source data.
+This applies the changes in the patchDocument to the destination data, returning a new ArrayBuffer that is synchronized with the source data.
 The patch document should have been created by a call to createPatchDocument() on the source data.
 It takes two parameters as well, the patch document to apply, and the destination data to apply it to.
+Note: this doesn't modify the destination data in-place, it creates a new buffer.
+This is because ArrayBuffer sizes are immutable.

 Installation
 ------------